wdenton/laertes/README.md

 ## Setting up a layer in Layar

 The last step is to set up a layer at [Layar](http://www.layar.com/).
 Set up an account if you don't have one.
+Then go to My Layers and look for the "create a new layer" option.
+You will need to configure some options:

+* Layer name: this will need to match an entry in your `config.json` file.
-* TBD
+* Title: Human-readable title.
+* Short description: A short paragraph about what this is.
+You can edit it later.
+* API endpoint URL: `http://some-outlandish-hostname-2112.herokuapp.com/` or whatever your Heroku URL is, or wherever it is you're hosting Laertes.
+* Layer type: Set it to "3D and 2D objects in 3D space"

+That will create a layer.
+There are many more options you can configure, but you don't need to bother with them now.

+Install the Layar app on your smartphone or tablet if you haven't already.
+Go into the settings and log in.
+Now, in Geo Vision mode, if you page all the way to the right through the listings of layers you'll see a page called Test that lists all of your layers.
+Launch the one you created and it should work!
+Depending on how you configured it, if there are any tweets or POIs nearby, you'll see them.

-* one
+*
 * two
 * three